prathameshhudale52-byte/learndemo/README.md

 # learndemo
-this is my first repo
+this is my first repo.
+author - prathmesh hudale